celery/celery/docs/userguide/configuration.rst

 If set to :const:`None` or 0 the connection pool will be disabled and connections will be established and closed for every use.

-Default (since 2.5) is to use a pool of 10 connections.

 .. setting:: broker_connection_timeout

 ``broker_connection_timeout``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Default: 4.0.

 The default timeout in seconds before we give up establishing a connection
 to the AMQP server.
-Default is 4 seconds.
 This setting is disabled when using
 gevent.

 .. setting:: broker_connection_retry